Rory Kramer, PhD

 Biography

 Do physical barriers impact the pattern and spread of racial segregation in cities?
-Dr. Kramer is an authoritative voice on how segregated neighborhoods are formed in urban areas and the influence that roads and other blockades play in their development.
+Dr. Rory Kramer is an authoritative voice on how segregated neighborhoods are formed in urban areas and the influence that roads and other blockades play in their development.
 His work includes examining spatial segregation that better represents the growth of multi-race residential areas and the complexity of racial segregation in the United States and analysis of police use of force.
-He can also speak to the racial and class identities of socially mobile students, and whether or not multiracial individuals benefit from having fluid or stable racial self-identities.
+Dr. Kramer can also speak to the racial and class identities of socially mobile students and whether or not multiracial individuals benefit from having fluid or stable racial self-identities.

 Education